Book Summary: Doing Philosophy by Timothy Williamson

 The fifth chapter examines the relationship between the mind and the brain.
 Williamson discusses the nature of consciousness, the role of the brain in cognition and perception, and the problem of free will.
 He also explores the concept of personal identity, which asks who we are and what makes us the same person over time.
 Williamson argues that the mind is a product of the brain, but that the self is more than just the brain.

-See also Book Summary: Ethics by Simon Blackburn
+See also Book Summary: Leisure by Josef Pieper

 Chapter 6: The Future of Philosophy